Smith Christmas 1970

-Gale high school pics
+Gale / Gale Smith / high school /

 I ran across a few pictures from high school.
 They aren’t in great condition, but I wanted to post them.